thomashkolbe/8080_Home_Computer/README.md

 Sorting algorithms - [LM80C-R210-sorting-algorithms.bas](https://github.com/leomil72/LM80C/blob/master/BASIC%20examples/LM80C-R210-sorting-algorithms.bas)

-In this program execution 200 numbers were sorted; 10% of the numbers were presorted.
+During this program execution 200 numbers were sorted; 10% of the numbers were presorted.
 It would be nice to compare the runtimes with the original LM80C Z80 computer.
-Note, that the 8080 SBC runs at 2.048 MHz and that the 8080 CPU needs more clock periods / machine cycles to perform the instructions than the Z80.
+Note, that the 8080 SBC runs at 2.048 MHz and that the 8080 CPU needs more clock periods / machine cycles to perform the same instructions than the Z80.

 ![Sorting algorithms](pics/IMG_9051D.jpg)